-WWE News: Big Show VS. Shaq at ‘WrestleMania 33’ Off?
+WWE News: Big Show VS. Shaq At ‘WrestleMania 33’ Off?

 Big Show worked with Miami-based celebrity trainer Dodd Romero, who has worked with the likes of Denzel Washington and Alex Rodriguez in the past.
 The plan of attack for Big Show consists of swimming, cycling, and weight training, along with dropping some of his favorite foods, including pizza, ice cream, and meatball subs.

-That said, however, while Big Show is easily in the best shape of his professional wrestling career (and possibly his life) after dropping more than 60lbs and counting, the latest news from Shaq is that the highly-anticpated match might not go through after all.
+That said, however, while Big Show is easily in the best shape of his professional wrestling career (and possibly his life) after dropping more than 60lbs and counting, the latest news from Shaq is that the highly-anticipated match might not go through after all.

 In a recent podcast, Shaq noted,